fuzzylabs/matcha/docs/resource-stacks.md

 Matcha accommodates both of these requirements, and currently offers two infrastructure stacks which we'll discuss in more detail here and show how you can get started with either.

-> Note: These stacks must be set before provisioning any resources and cannot currently be change whilst a deployed.
+> Note: These stacks must be set before provisioning any resources and cannot be change whilst a Matcha deployment exists.

 ## Available stacks